-The MSN/Bing crawler is identified as “MSN bot”.
+The MSN/Bing crawler identifies as “MSN bot”.
 Bing leads to get data on the web with the guidance of its proprietary software.

 The original crawler for the worldwide web.

-This is a web crawler created in JAVA.
+This is a JAVA-created web crawler.
 An important feature of WebRACE is that it continuously receives new starting URLs to crawl from.

 It is a completely free open-source crawler in regards to all things Wikipedia.

-It is a different web crawler that is composed in Java and is published under the Apache license.
+It is a different web crawler composed in Java and published under the Apache license.

 Paid Vs. Organic Results Online